SiaFoundation/web/.changeset/short-ducks-press.md

 'renterd': minor
 ---

 Remote file uploads can now be aborted from the uploads explorer.
+Closes https://github.com/SiaFoundation/web/issues/429